simonedevit/reactylon/CONTRIBUTING.md

 <br/>

 (*) If you make changes to _packages/common_ or _packages/generator_, run `npm run build` in the respective directory.

+## Troubleshooting
+After [linking](#linking), if you are experiencing TypeScript errors on Reactylon JSX elements (e.g., ```Property 'box' does not exist on type 'JSX.IntrinsicElements'.ts(2339)```), it means that your `@types/react` version is mismatched with Reactylon's `@types/react` version.
+For module augmentation to work properly, both must use the same version of the library.
+To fix this, make sure you have the same `@types/react` version installed in both your playground project and Reactylon.

 ## Development Guidelines